newjersey/navigator.business.nj.gov/content/src/fundings/technology-business-tax.md

   - Health Care and Social Assistance
   - Professional, Scientific and Technical Services
   - Other Services (except Public Administration)
+openDate: 05/01/2022
+dueDate: 07/01/2022
 ---

 The Net Operating Loss Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.

+---
+**Eligibility:** Technology or life sciences companies with up to 225 employees in the United States with an operating loss for at least the last 2 years.

 **Benefits:** Ability to sell NOL and unused R&D tax credits for up to 80% of their value up to a total amount of $20M.

-**Eligibility:** Technology or life sciences companies with up to 225 employees in the United States with an operating loss for at least the last 2 years.